adanisman/MyTraderUI/README.md

 MyTraderStockSignals is algorithm layer written in Python.

 In DB side, PG/SQL is used.
-Firebase is used for authentication & authorisation.
+Firebase is used for authentication & authorization.

 Whole services deployed to Heroku cloud environment.